Developing a Quality System on a Managed Budget

 - For organizations with multiple locations, consider leveraging the geography of the company’s quality personnel.
 For example, if facility A has an out-of-state supplier located near sister facility B, then facility A might be able to tap into the facility B personnel to perform the supplier audit.
 The travel savings could offset the cost to quality facility B personnel on the QMS audit.

-- Group training is another possibility to minimize training expense.
-By training all your employees at once, companies can negotiate reduced training fees and may possibly eliminate department travel by having a trainer come on-site to the company.
+- Group training is another possibility to minimize expense.
+By training all your employees at once or conducting virtual events, your team can negotiate reduced costs.
+Programs of high importance may have a trainer come on-site to the company.

 - Delaying supplier audits – Sometimes audits can be scheduled to the next quarter or early next year to save expense based on the acceptable risk exposure.

 - Group Input – The quality team is the cornerstone of the QMS.
-Engaging these internal experts can identify creative opportunities to trim expenses while minimizing risk.
+Engaging these internal experts can identify creative opportunities while minimizing risk.

 Today’s Quality leaders are responsible for managing the organization’s compliance and cost of quality, while driving customer satisfaction and maximizing their department budgets.
 Careful planning and judicious use of human capital and other resources are critical in deploying a risk-based strategy that delivers organizational results.